jerwallace/aws-ml-iot-lab/Challenge_1_Crop_Faces_With_DeepLens/README.md

     return
 ```

-Once you've copied and pasted the code, click "Save" as before, and this time you'll also click "Actions" and then "Publish new version".
+Once you've copied and pasted the code, click "Save" and click "Actions" and then "Publish new version".

 ![Alt text](../screenshots/deeplens_lambda_1.png)